NK Malečnik

 Nogometni klub Malečnik (Malečnik Football Club), commonly referred to as NK Malečnik or simply Malečnik, is a Slovenian football club which plays in the town of Malečnik.
 The club was established in 1960.

 Stadium

 Malečnik play their home games at the Berl Sports Centre.
-In November 2012, the Drava river flooding completely destroyed their football pitch and all the equipment.
-In a charity event, organised by the 7 dni newspaper, all money from an auction was donated to NK Malečnik.
-Many Slovenian international footballers, including Luka Krajnc, Rene Krhin and Samir Handanović, donated their football shirts for an auction.
+In November 2012, flooding of the Drava river destroyed their football pitch and all the equipment.
+In a charity campaign organized by the newspaper 7 dni, all the money from the auction was donated to NK Malečnik.
+Several Slovenian international footballers, including Luka Krajnc, Rene Krhin and Samir Handanović, donated their shirts for the auction.